imransilvake/scss-framework/documentation/setup.md

 # Setup
 `Angular & React:`
 There are two files provided by scss framework.
-You have to include these in your root project.
+You have to include these in your root scss file.
 ```
 @import '../node_modules/@imransilvake/scss-framework/dist/scss/main.scss';
 @import '../node_modules/@imransilvake/scss-framework/dist/css/main.min.css';